multani7871/employee-led-SPVs/board_member_guide.md

 - Lead investors of each funding found (“investors”)
 	- Carried interest and management fees.
 The investors' LPs pay these fees.
 - Independent directors
 	- The company will compensate the independent directors.
-Sometimes 0.5%-2% equity, which drops as the company grows.
-The company may sometimes compensate with cash in addition to the equity.
+Sometimes 0.5%-2% equity in the form of option grants of common shares.
+This percentage drops as the company grows.
+The company may sometimes compensate independent directors with cash in addition to the equity.

-We’ll ignore independents for now.

-Immediate difference in how cofounders and investors are compensated.
+Notice a major difference in how cofounders and investors are compensated.

-Ownership.
-Control.
-Possession.

-What are employee led SPVs and how do they benefit board members?

 Resources
 - https://mobile.twitter.com/HarveyMultani/status/1283639263523999750